Thulium-Drake/zabbix-templates/zabbix-nvidia-mem/ZABBIX_NVIDIA_MEM.md

 * Go to Configuration -> Hosts
 * Select the name of the host to configure
 * Go to templates
-* Choose Template Linux Bond monitoring at the Link new templates box
+* Choose Template Nvidia Memory monitoring at the Link new templates box
 * Choose Add
 * Choose Update